Why Biden’s White House iftar unravelled amid Gaza war

 “You’ve got to measure the effectiveness of these meetings through results and actions by the administration,” he told Al Jazeera.
 “The administration knows where we stand; they don’t need to hear it again.”

 But Salima Suswell, the leader of the Black Muslim Leadership Council, said it is important for Biden to hear the perspective of Muslim Americans directly.
-She is attending Tuesday’s meeting at the White House.
+She was attending Tuesday’s meeting at the White House.

-“The President needs to understand that Black Muslims and Black Americans are devastated by the ongoing tragedy in Gaza, the loss of so many lives, and the Administration’s support of the onslaught,” Suswell told Al Jazeera in an email.
+“The President needs to understand that Black Muslims and Black Americans are devastated by the ongoing tragedy in Gaza, the loss of so many lives, and the Administration’s support of the onslaught,” Suswell told Al Jazeera in an email before the meeting.

 “The President has an election coming up, and Black voters and Muslims will be pivotal.
 I want to make clear to him what is at stake should he not take action.”